rcove/AWS-tgw-ha/README.md

 You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard

 To remove the environment
-1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run;
     terraform destroy

-Note: To use an existing manager then some modifications will be needed to terraform scripts and you will need to setup the cme and autoprov-cfg